cold-storage/hipq/state.md

 In error state error will be some JSON or text that describes the error.

 Error state may transition back to running state or to final state.
+On error we always run the retry handler if there is one.

 * state: error
 * error: some JSON or text indicating error